Immaculate Heart of Mary Church (Cleveland)

 Immaculate Heart of Mary Church (Kościół Niepokalanego Serca Najświętszej Maryi Panny), is a Catholic parish church in Cleveland, Ohio and part of the Diocese of Cleveland.
-It is located on Lansing Ave. near East 66th St., in a part of the South Broadway neighborhood previously known as Warszawa, also referred to today as Slavic Village.
+It is on Lansing Ave. near East 66th St., in a part of the South Broadway neighborhood previously known as Warszawa, also referred to today as Slavic Village.
 Both the church and the area are GNIS named features.
-The church is in the neighborhood of, but not within, the area listed as Warszawa Neighborhood District on the National Register of Historic Places.
+The church is near the area listed as Warszawa Neighborhood District on the National Register of Historic Places.
 The church, school, rectory, and convent buildings are listed together as a Cleveland Designated Landmark.

 The parish was founded in 1894.